elubow/colortail/README.markdown

 ## Conifguring ColorTail ##

 Configuring ColorTail is easy.
 In your home directory, create a file .colortailrc.
 This file will contain a group of ruby arrays similar to the ones laid out in the [example config](http://codaset.com/elubow/color-tail/examples/colortail.rb).
 These arrays are called groups.
-Any group can be loaded via the command line using the **-g** switch (more on this [here](#tail-with-groups)).
+Any group can be loaded via the command line using the **-g** switch (more on this below).

 ## Usage ##

 Using ColorTail is similar to using tail.
 The main assumption is that you will always be _indefinitely_ tail'ing a file.

-#### Tailing with groups ####       {#tail-with-groups}
+#### Tailing with groups

 The command below will tail the **/var/log/messages** file using the syslog group.
 The [example config](http://codaset.com/elubow/color-tail/examples/colortail.rb) shows a _syslog_ grouping that is used in command below: